Vanuatu United FC

-Vanuatu United Football Club, commonly known as Vanuatu United is a men's professional association football club based in Vanuatu which plans to compete in the OFC Professional League (OFCPL).
+Vanuatu United Football Club, commonly known as Vanuatu United, is a men's professional association football club based in Vanuatu which competes in the OFC Professional League (OFCPL).
 Vanuatu United is also one of the eight founding clubs competing in the inaugural 2026 season.

 History

 Vanuatu FC was selected in August 2025 as one of the OFC Professional League's (OFCPL) eight charter clubs.
 The club plans to commence play in the league's inaugural 2026 season.
 On 11 September, the club was officially renamed to Vanuatu United FC stating that the name better reflects the clubs ambition to unite all football fans across the country.
+The league determines the Oceania representative for the FIFA Intercontinental Cup and the FIFA Club World Cup.

+Stadium

+The club plays its home matches at the Freshwater Stadium.